 Population Consequences of Disturbance models can also be used to assess the impacts of multiple stressors.
 For example, Farmer et al. (2018) modeled the combined impacts of an oil spill and acoustic disturbance due to seismic airgun surveys.
 They found that the oil spill led to declines in the population over 10 years, and some models that included behavioral response to airguns found further declines.
 However, the amount of additional population decline due to acoustic disturbance depended on the way the dose-response of the noise levels were modeled, with a single step-function leading to higher impacts than a function with multiple steps and frequency weighting.
 In addition, the amount of impact from both disturbances was mediated when the metric in the model that described animal resilience was changed to increase resilience to disturbance (e.g., able to make up reserves through increased foraging).
+Another model analyzed the effect of a number of disturbances on two bottlenose dolphin populations in Australia over five years (Reed et al., 2020), and results indicated that habitat/noise disturbance had little overall impact on population abundances in either location, even in the most extreme impact scenarios modeled.

-It should be noted that, in all of these models, assumptions were made and many input variables were unknown and so were estimated using available data.
+It should be noted that, in all of these models, assumptions were made, and many input variables were unknown and so were estimated using available data.
 It is still not possible to utilize individual short-term behavioral responses to estimate long-term or population-level effects.

 The best assessment of long-term consequences from Navy training activities will be to monitor the populations over time within the Study Area.
-A U.S. workshop on Marine Mammals and Sound (Fitch et al., 2011) indicated a critical need for baseline biological data on marine mammal abundance, distribution, habitat, and behavior over sufficient time and space to evaluate impacts from humangenerated activities on long-term population survival.
+A U.S. workshop on Marine Mammals and Sound (Fitch et al., 2011) indicated a critical need for baseline biological data on marine mammal abundance, distribution, habitat, and behavior over sufficient time and space to evaluate impacts from human-generated activities on long-term population survival.
 The Navy has developed and implemented comprehensive monitoring plans since 2009 for protected marine mammals occurring on Navy ranges with the goal of assessing the impacts of training activities on marine species and the effectiveness of the Navy's mitigation measures.
 The results of this long-term monitoring are now being compiled and analyzed for trends in occurrence or abundance over time (e.g., Martin et al., 2017); preliminary results of this analysis at Pacific Missile Range Facility off Kauai, Hawaii indicate no changes in detection rates for several species over the past decade, demonstrating that Navy activities may not be having long-term population-level impacts.
 This type of analysis can be expanded to the other Navy ranges, such as in the Pacific Northwest.
 Continued analysis of this 15-year dataset and additional monitoring efforts over time are necessary to fully understand the long-term consequences of exposure to military readiness activities.